reipared/udemy-devops-14-real-projects/012-CronjobVaultBackupHelmMinikube/README.md

-# Lab 012: Backup Vault in Minio
+# Lab 012: Backup Vault in Minio with a cronjob

 ## Lab Goal